 The Fund's exposure to the Private Portfolio will be made though investments in one or both of Northleaf Senior Private Credit Fund ("NSPC") and Northleaf Senior Private Credit-L Fund ("NSPC-L") (together the "Northleaf Private Credit Funds").
-The Fund intends to make such investment indirectly through NSPC Investors Trust and NSPC-L Investor Trust, respectively.
-Both NSPC Investor Trust and NSPC-L Investor Trust are Ontario trusts managed by Northleaf Capital Partners (Canada) Ltd ("Northleaf").
-The Northleaf Private Credit Funds' investment objective is to seek to achieve attractive. risk-adjusted returns through investments in a diversified portfolio of private credit investments globally.
+The Fund intends to make such investment through NSPC Investors Limited Partnership and NSPC-L RH LP, respectively.
+Both NSPC Investor Limited Partnership and NSPC-L RH LP are Ontario Limited Liability Partnerships managed by Northleaf Capital Partners (Canada) Ltd ("Northleaf").
+The Northleaf Private Credit Funds' investment objective is to seek to achieve attractive, risk-adjusted returns through investments in a diversified portfolio of private credit investments globally.
 The Northleaf Private Credit Funds pursue a strategy that seeks to mitigate risk while maximizing returns by investing in a portfolio focused on senior secured private credit investments diversified by borrower, industry and geography.
 NSPC-L follows the same strategy as NSPC except that it utilizes asset-level leverage through an asset backed borrowing facility as part of its investment strategy.

 Under most market conditions, the Fund will seek to allocate approximately 35% to 65% (the "Target Allocation") of its assets in the Private Portfolio.
-However, due to the timeframe associated with purchasing private investments, it is not possible to meet the Target

-Allocation immediately upon the launch of the Fund.
-The Fund will enter into subscription agreements, committing the Fund to a capital call schedule that establishes the periodic deployment of its applicable capital commitment amount in a Northleaf Private Credit Fund which will take up to eight calendar quarters (the "Initial Rampup Period").
+The Fund will enter into subscription agreements, committing the Fund to a capital call schedule that establishes the periodic deployment of its applicable capital commitment amount in a Northleaf Private Credit Fund which will take up to eight calendar quarters (the "Initial Ramp-up Period").
+The Initial Ramp-up Period is now complete.